Pil3q/Terraform-X-Mineraft/README.md

 ## Initial setup

-As long as you are registered for the event you can request your environment at [lab.devopsplayground.org](https://lab.devopsplayground.org/)
-We created a virtual machine for you with a terminal and IDE, as well as a running Minecraft server.
-We installed the mode so you can render the world in the browser.
+I created a virtual machine for you with a terminal and IDE, as well as a running Minecraft server.
+I installed the mods so you can render the world in the browser.
 There are different views available, but for this workshop, we are going to use flat and 3d-view as shown in the screenshot below:

 <p align="center">
   <img src="./lab_1/images/mc-map.png" />